Chris-J-Patrick/Detailing-Website-React/README.md

 ## Project Overview

-This website includes both a frontend and a backend, developed using modern web technologies to provide a seamless user experience for both customers and administrators.
+This website includes both a frontend and a backend, developed using modern web technologies to provide a seamless user experience for customers.

 ## TODO